 Moths are so beautiful yet delicate.
 They really should not be handled as I did this one.
-If you must for whatever reason handle a moth put in your hand a cotton ball or something similiar soaked in a solution of sugar water 1-4 ratio and let the moth come to it.
-Just like a butterfly it’s wings should never be touched.
+If you must for whatever reason handle a moth put in your hand a cotton ball or something similar soaked in a solution of sugar-water 1-4 ratio and let the moth come to it.
+Just like a butterfly its wings should never be touched.

 Oh and they pee just like any other creature, not something I ever really thought about.